node-machine/rttc/README.md

 # rttc
 Runtime (recursive) type-checking for JavaScript.

-This package is the official SDK for working with the RTTC type system.
+This package is the core SDK for working with the RTTC type system.
 It includes a lot of methods that suitable for everyday use, as well as some lower-level methods that are intended for developers building tools which leverage the [machine specification](http://node-machine.org).

 ## What is RTTC?